imagekit-developer/imagekit-ios/README.md

 ### Video preprocessing
 The `VideoUploadPreprocessor` class encapsulates a set of methods to apply certain transformations to an image before uploading.
 This will create a copy of the selected image, which will be transformed as per the given parameters before uploading.

-`VideoUploadPreprocessor.Builder` class is responsible for building the ImagePreprocess instances.
+`VideoUploadPreprocessor.Builder` class is responsible for building the `VideoUploadPreprocessor` instances.
 This class provides following methods to access and modify the policy parameters:

 | Parameter | Type | Description |
 |:------------------------------------------------------------------------------------------------------------------------|:--------------------------|:-------------------------------------------------------------------------|